ethereum-optimism/OPerating-manual/manual.md

 - [Optimism Governance Portal:](https://vote.optimism.io/) A front-end interface that enables Token House members to delegate and vote their OP on-chain.
 - [OP Atlas:](https://atlas.optimism.io) A platform for Superchain stakeholders to create profiles, projects and organizations to represent their work, discover and apply for missions and participate in governance.
 Optimism Citizens are able to vote on proposals in OP Atlas.
 - [The Optimism Forum:](http://gov.optimism.io/) A platform for discussion and deliberation about governance proposals.
-- [Discord:](https://discord-gateway.optimism.io/) For informal governance discussion and feedback.
-- [Github:](https://github.com/ethereum-optimism/ecosystem-contributions/issues) Grants (Foundation Missions) are managed via issues in this public github repo
+- [Snapshot:](https://snapshot.org/#/s:developeradvisoryboard.eth) The Developer Advisory Board votes on Protocol Upgrades on Snapshot.

 These tools or their uses may change over time as governance evolves.
 While voting in the Token House currently takes place on-chain through the Governance Contract, some successful votes are administered and implemented by the Optimism Foundation (see below), which should not be the case indefinitely.

 ### **Proposal Process**

 Both Houses make decisions through governance proposals.
 Proposals are accepted or rejected using a voting process.
-Anyone can submit a proposal to governance.
 The proposal must be one of the valid proposal types listed in the table below, and it must follow the voting process described here.

-Governance proposals typically undergo a three-week cycle, with exceptions for those during a Reflection Period or Maintenance Upgrades, which may follow an adjusted schedule.
-All voting periods last 7 days.
+Governance proposals typically undergo a three-week cycle, with some exceptions as outlined below.
+All public voting periods last 7 days.

 Each “Voting Cycle” runs from Thursday at 19:00p GMT (12p PST) until Wednesday at 19:00 GMT (12p PST).
 All governance votes correspond to regular Voting Cycles, which you can reference [here](https://calendar.google.com/calendar/embed?src=c_4hui70itm089e7t8q50heh1kno%40group.calendar.google.com&ctz=Europe%2FBerlin), with the exception of Protocol Upgrades which may begin the process described below at any point in time.
 Once a valid Protocol Upgrade draft has been posted to the forum, a governance administrator will add a comment with the date the proposal will move to a vote, subject to the required approvals.